 - Dental problems

 - Skin cancer.
-Adolescents and adults with certain types of EB are at high risk of developing type of skin cancer known as squamous cell carcinoma.
+Adolescents and adults with certain types of EB are at high risk of developing a type of skin cancer known as squamous cell carcinoma.

 - Death, survival also may be threatened because of blistering, which hamper their ability to eat and breathe.
 Many of these infants die in childhood.

 Clinical trial feasibility was assessed with sites/investigators from USA, India, South Africa, Australia, Denmark, Norway and Canada for one trial and with site/investigator from USA for second trial.
 [See below for more details]

 Researchers classify dystrophic epidermolysis bullosa into three major types.
 Although the types differ in severity, their features overlap significantly and they are caused by mutations in the same gene.